rodrigo-ramos/tf_base/README.md

 # tf_base
 TF files to deploy EC2 instances in an AWS cloud.
+All AWS resources going to be deployed in default VPC.

+Advise: this files are not recommended to production use.
+Are just for play around Terraform and gain expertise with a simple project.

 ## vars file - tfvars
 You need a file in your local computer to use this files.
 For security reasons, I will uuse a plain text only in my computer.